Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 I love the changing leaves!
-The beauty in the variety of colours together takes my breathe away!
+The beauty in the variety of colors together takes my breath away!

-Fall is a wonderful time for exploring outdoors and learning about nature.
-Fall brings so many changes and these changes are fascinating for children.
+Fall is a beautiful time for exploring the outdoors and learning about nature.
+Fall brings so many changes, and these changes are fascinating for children.
 Collecting leaves on nature walks and learning about leaves can encourage curiosity and thoughtful exploration.

-By teaching children about trees and their leaves, we are connecting with the world around us.
-By picking up, touching, and holding leaves, we are using our senses and connecting with nature.
-This science exploration is interesting, real, and something all children can connect to.
+We are connecting with the world around us by teaching children about trees and their leaves.
+By picking up, touching, and holding leaves, we use our senses and connect with nature.
+This science exploration is engaging, real, and something all children can relate to.

 I strive to have a bookshelf full of children’s books for each season in our classroom.
 I use children’s books to help me teach many things related to the fall season.
-My post, Favorite Books for Fall, is filled with the best thematic, fiction and non-fiction children’s books for fall available.
-If you are looking for some engaging and informative reads that are suitable for primary aged students, these books are for you!
+My post, Favorite Books for Fall, is filled with the best thematic, fiction, and non-fiction children’s books for fall available.
+If you are looking for engaging and informative reads suitable for primary-aged students, these books are for you!

 It introduces children to a few different types of leaves that they may find on their hunt for leaves.

-Children look and find colorful leaves along their hunt, as well as another surprise…a skunk!
+Children look and find colorful leaves along their hunt, and another surprise…a skunk!

 Go outside on a “leaf scavenger hunt” as a class.
-Give students a small seal-able bag that they can put their leaves into.
-Encourage them to use their senses and find leaves that are different colours, sizes, and shapes.
-Allow them to collect seeds or small sticks that has fallen from trees.
+Give students a small sealable bag that they can put their leaves into.
+Encourage them to use their senses and find leaves of different colors, sizes, and shapes.
+Allow them to collect seeds or small sticks that have fallen from trees.

 After the leaf hunt, have students share a few things they found with the class.
-Students can draw and write what they found on their hunt.
-Ask students to choose 4 different leaves that they like best.
-Students can draw or do leaf rubbings and write down how each leaf looks.
+Students can draw and write what they saw on their hunt.
+Ask students to choose four different leaves that they like best.
+Students can draw or do leaf rubbings and write down each leaf’s appearance.
 Printable activities are provided for free later.

-Its beautiful illustrations and thoughtful story pull on your heart strings and make you really appreciate each moment in each season.
-Fletcher is a sweet fox that discovers the changes that fall brings to his friend, the tree.
+Its beautiful illustrations and thoughtful story pull on your heartstrings and make you appreciate each moment in each season.
+Fletcher is a sweet fox who discovers the changes that fall brings to his friend, the tree.

-He learns that his favourite tree changes each year and with each change brings a new beautiful surprise.
+He learns that his favorite tree changes yearly, bringing a new, beautiful surprise.

 After reading Fletcher and The Falling Leaves with your class, talk about the four seasons and the changes a tree undergoes in a year.
 Create an anchor chart together with a tree for each season.
-Have students give suggestions and help add on to each of the trees with things like leaves, buds, flowers, apples, animals, etc. Label each tree with the season.
+Have students give suggestions and help add to each tree with things like leaves, buds, flowers, apples, animals, etc. Label each tree with the season.

-After the class lesson, students can illustrate and colour the different seasons of a tree.
-A printable for this activity is provided later.
+After the class lesson, students can illustrate and color the different seasons of a tree.
+A printable for this activity will be provided later.

 Leaf Man by Lois Ehlert is a fascinating fiction book that follows the travels of fallen leaves.
-At the beginning of the book there are pictures and names of leaves for you to learn.
-The Leaf Man art in this book are colour copies of actual leaves collected by the author.
+At the beginning of the book, there are pictures and names of leaves for you to learn.
+The Leaf Man art in this book is color copies of actual leaves collected by the author.

 This book encourages us to use our imaginations and imagine leaves in new ways.

-The pages tell a story of travelling leaves changing from one thing to another.
+The pages tell a story of traveling leaves changing from one thing to another.
 It encourages those experiencing the story to find their own Leaf Man.

-Children love using their leaves from their leaf hunt to make a collage.
+Children love using the leaves from their leaf hunt to make a collage.
 After reading Leaf Man, have students play with their leaves and outside treasures.
-Steer children to create something like they saw in the book or something from their imagination.
-Maybe a leaf man or women, an animal, insect, or fish.
+Steer children to create something they saw in the book or from their imagination.
+Maybe a leaf, a man or woman, an animal, an insect, or a fish.

 Once they have created something they want to keep, glue the leaves and other items on paper.
-To prep for the activity, enlarge the leaf collage template (provided below) and glue it down on heavier cardstock or construction paper.
+Enlarge the leaf collage template (provided below) to prep for the activity and glue it down on heavier cardstock or construction paper.
 Allow the collages to dry completely before hanging.

-Red Leaf, Yellow Leaf by Lois Ehlert is a great book for teaching children about the life cycle of a tree.
+Red Leaf, Yellow Leaf by Lois Ehlert is an excellent book for teaching children about the life cycle of a tree.
 It captures what it is like for a tree to be transplanted and raised in a new location.

-The coloured copies of real leaves in this book help bring it to life as we learn how a maple tree comes to be.
+The colored copies of real leaves in this book help bring it to life as we learn how a maple tree comes to be.